Janolan/x250-hackintosh/README.md

 To finish the setup, you need to make your local drive bootable (right now you are still using the Clover boot from your USB installer to boot your system:

 - **Copy EFI** folder from USB flash drive to local drive `EFI` partition (like you did for the USB installer).
+Use [Clover Configurator](https://mackie100projects.altervista.org/download-clover-configurator/) to mount it.
 - **Install Kexts**: install kernel extensions provided by `Kexts` from this repository into `/Library/Extensions`.
 Use this guide to [properly install the kexts.](https://www.tonymacx86.com/threads/guide-installing-3rd-party-kexts-el-capitan-sierra-high-sierra-mojave.268964/)]

 You're almost done!
-Reboot and enjoy macOS on your Thinpad X250.
+Reboot and enjoy macOS on your Thinkpad X250.

 ## Miscellaneous